Aircraft interception radar: AI Mk. IV

 Starting in late 1939 the development team was asked to fit the existing Mk.
-III design, of limited use, to aircraft.
+III's, a barely functional design, to aircraft.
 This ended further attempts to address the minimum range issue while they worked on installations.
 While their development effort ended, the headquarters staff at the University of Dundee attempted to develop their own solutions to the problem.
 This led to considerable strife and in-fighting between the two groups.
 The AI group was eventually broken up at the end of March 1940, leaving Bowen out of the AI effort.

 A solution was eventually provided by EMI who had developed a new type of transmitter that was not based on the common self exciting principle.
 Instead, a separate squegging oscillator was used to produce pulses of the carrier signal using a timer.
-This timer also muted down the receiver, solving the ringing issue.
+This timer also muted down the receiver, making it less sensitive to the transmission signal and solving the ringing issue.
 Minimum range was reduced to about 400 feet.
 The resulting AI Mk.
 IV went into production in July 1940 and all units were sent to newly arriving Bristol Beaufighters.
 The Beaufighter/AI Mk.
 IV achieved its first victory on the night of 15/16 November 1940, when an aircraft from No. 604 destroyed a Junkers Ju 88A-5 near Chichester.

 Several advanced versions of the Mk.
 IV were also produced, which offered direct readings for the pilot and options to allow use in single seat aircraft.
 However, these developments were overtaken by the rapid improvements in microwave systems, and both the Mark V and Mark VI saw only limited production and service.